 You've heard of electric cars, but what about all-electric homes?
 Maybe not.
 Home electrification doesn't exactly get as much press as Tesla.
 But cities in the Bay Area (and around the world) are phasing out natural gas and phasing in all-electric appliances.
 Diane Bailey, Executive Director at Menlo Spark in Menlo Park California, explains why.

 Before we go further, I'll admit that I had some reservations about the idea of all-electric appliances before I interviewed Diane.
-I have a natural gas stove and fireplace.
 The idea of swapping my gas stove for what I believed to be a slow and outdated electric cooktop made me a little uneasy.
 But Diane quickly debunked every myth I had about electric appliances and home electrification.
 So if you're a little skeptical about the idea of swapping out your natural gas stove for an electric one, I hope you'll take a few minutes to listen to the episode.
-Now I can't wait to swap out my gas stove and gas bill all together!

 What are Reach Codes?